alexandergerber/courses-tsa/chapter5.md

 `@instructions`
 - Create an empty numeric vector having the length of the test data (`test`) for the volatility forecasts called `sigma_forecast`.
-- Use a rolling window of size equal to the length of the training dataset to reestimate the GARCH(1,1) model and then unse predict to forecast the volatility $\sigma$ for the next time step.
+- Use a rolling window of size equal to the length of the training dataset to reestimate the GARCH(1,1) for each observation in the test dataset.
+Then use `predict()` to forecast the volatility for the next time step.
+That way you should get one-step-ahead forecasts for the complete test dateset.

 `@hint`